Claudiohbsantos/ts-patientFunction/README.md

 # Patient Functions - "Currying" object parameters

+**Problem:** How to partially apply object parameters?

+**Requirements:**

+- Function must retain return type information.
+- Function must be able to handle any number of calls with any number of properties each.
+- Partial applications must be "known" by the type system.
+In other words, once a property is provided it should not be required for following calls.

 ## The oneliner

 Partially apply object receiving functions indefinitely until all required properties are provided without losing type information.